 Also Read: Access Run Time Error 3151 ODBC Connection Failed

-Sometimes, the ODBC call failed 3146 error in Microsoft Access occurs due to database corruption.
-In such a case, you can use Access’s Compact & Repair tool to repair it.
+The ODBC call failed 3146 error in Microsoft Access occurs due to database corruption.
+In such a case, you can use Access’s Compact & Repair tool to compact and repair the database.

 Here are the complete steps: